Brown Ideye: Super Eagles legend exposes meal allowances/bonuses of NPFL players

-Super Eagles Legend Opens Up on NPFL Players’ Challenges After One Season, Video: “N7000 per Day”
+Super Eagles Legend Opens Up on NPFL Players’ Challenges After One Season, Video: “₦7000 per Day”

 - Former Super Eagles star Brown Ideye has lamented the welfare package of the Nigeria Premier Football League (NPFL) players last season

-- The 36-year-old signed a one-year deal with former Champions Enyimba, his sojourn with Al-Yarmouk
+- The 36-year-old signed a one-year deal with former Champions Enyimba after his sojourn with Al-Yarmouk

 - The AFCON winner shared what is entailed in attending an away match as an NPFL player